fritzy/gatepost/README.md

 [![npm i gatepost](https://nodei.co/npm/gatepost.png)](https://www.npmjs.com/package/gatepost)

-Gatepost allows you define [VeryModel](https://github.com/fritzy/verymodel) models for the purpose of binding to SQL statements.

-You can write queries where the results are cast as the model (factory methods) or where the model instance is used as input.
+Gatepost facilitates binding SQL statements to Model factories and instances, with the results cast as Model instance.
+With most ORMs have you model the database schema, but with Gatepost, you're not concerned with the database structure, only with what your queries return.

+Gatepost uses [VeryModel](https://github.com/fritzy/verymodel) for Model factories and instances, giving you a lot of flexibility such as sharing your validation between your API and database, auto-converting values, etc.

+Feel free to use knex, template strings, or other methods for generating your SQL.
+Use callbacks or promises.
+Gatepost is designed to stay out of your way.

 ```javascript
 "use strict";